 Diabetes and Aging

 When sugar builds up in the bloodstream, it interacts with the proteins of the body and creates compounds called Advanced glycation end products (AGEs).
 They play a fundamental role in aging.
-Advanced glycation end products (AGEs) basically damages the collagen and decrease the elasticity in your body.
+Advanced glycation end products (AGEs) damage the collagen and decrease the elasticity in your body.
 They also deposit on nerve fibers and in small capillaries leading to neuropathy and kidney disease.

-As you can see, there are many key factors that have an impact on diabetes and your overall health.
+As you can see, many key factors have an impact on diabetes and your overall health.
 If you would like to learn more about specialized tests and lifestyle changes for managing or preventing symptoms associated with diabetes, reach out to one of our caring professionals here at Radiantly Healthy to learn more.
 Contact us today and schedule your consultation towards wellness and vitality!